GVS advice roxadustat (Evrenzo®) for the treatment of symptomatic anaemia in chronic kidney damage

 Parallel Procedure CBG-ZIN pilot

 In the Parallel Procedure CBG-ZIN pilot, the reimbursement process starts while the registration process has not yet been completed.
 Medicinal products that go through this parallel procedure, rather than the current sequential procedures, will become available to patients more quickly.
-Due to the parallel procedure, the Zorginstituut can rule on the reimbursement immediately after registration.
+Due to the parallel procedure, the National Health Care Institute can rule on the reimbursement immediately after registration.

-This report is a summary of recommendations by Zorginstituut Nederland.
-The original text is in Dutch.
+This report is a summary of recommendations by the National Health Care Institute The original text is in Dutch.